-In this article we will be looking at the 5 best meditations for decision makers.
+In this article, we will be looking at the 5 best meditations for decision-makers.
 If you’re a leader, manager or you just happen to wear the trousers, these meditations will help you make better decisions and to decide on whatever tough choices you’re facing.

 There are very many powerful cognitive benefits of meditation.